BhupaliRane/Netflix-Data-Analysis/README.md

 - Categorize content by specific keywords and themes to draw meaningful insights.

 ## Dataset
-    The dataset for this project is sourced from Kaggle:
 - **Dataset Link:** [Movies Dataset](https://www.kaggle.com/datasets/shivamb/netflix-shows?resource=download)

 ## Findings and Conclusion